iHarbi/Blind-Solar-Tracking-Algorithim/README.md

  This Code is based on Solar Angles[Azimuth and Altitude] simultaneous change stepsize is taken to be 15 Seconds Feel free to edit it and sew it to your project. initailization is Required For first time of operation.
+# This was part of first Semster of my 2nd Year of Mech.
+Depart.
+Group Project